lbarqueira/lbarqueira.github.io/README.md

 - favicon - DONE!
 - google analytics - DONE!
 - SEO - DONE!
-- turn into a PWA - TO BE DONE!
+- turn into a PWA - DONE! - TO BE IMPROVED IN FUTURE WITH WORKBOX

 ### Write a series on Leadership & Management